SudoBash/CrowdStricken/README.md

 # CrowdStricken: Experimental Crowdstrike Solution

+If this helps you, please consider donating with Cash App to $SudoBashX

 ## Experimental Nature of Script:

 This script is provided on an experimental basis and is not guaranteed to resolve issues related to Crowdstrike or any associated outages.